-techno logical solutions to help organizations in solving pressing pro new opportunities.
-The educational program can help the students with the following: to learn to create complex, high-quality software products on time and on budget; to dis cover the relationship between process and product quality; to explore the quality, cost and effectiveness of alternative software design techniques and to take the opportunity to learn to apply proven Software Engineering design principles.
+The Bachelor's Degree program in Software Engineering provides development of technological solutions to help organizations in solving pressing problems and take advantage of new opportunities.
+The educational program can help the students with the following: to learn to create complex, high-quality software products on time and on budget; to discover the relationship between process and product quality; to explore the quality, cost, and effectiveness of alternative software design techniques and to take the opportunity to learn to apply proven Software Engineering design principles.